 Dan Morrell, Program Director

-The Department of Management offers the Master of Science in Management program with concentrations in Organizational Leadership and Supply Chain Management.
+The Department of Management offers the Master of Science in Management program with a concentration in Organizational Leadership and a Master of Science in Supply Chain Management.
 The Master of Science in Management enhances students' planning, communication, and ethical decision-making skills and exposes them to real world experiences that help them mature as managers.
 The Management M.S. program allows students to develop the skills to be promoted into higher levels of management at different types of organizations.

 Graduates of this program may work in a variety of positions, including mid-to upper-level management positions in corporate offices, healthcare facilities, distribution or logistics centers, manufacturing facilities, not-for-profit organizations, state or local government, and service industries such as banking, insurance, and real-estate.

 Please see undergraduate catalog for information regarding undergraduate programs.